Minerallo/Paper_slab_buckling_input_files/Readme.txt

 --     . running in OPTIMIZED mode
 --     . running with 96 MPI processes

-Before installing make sure to install these packages.
+Before installing, make sure to install these packages.
 The installation these packages can be done using "candi" at accessible on github https://github.com/dealii/candi/tree/dealii-9.2 then use the following command ./candi.sh --packages="p4est trilinos dealii" -j ncores make sure than p4est trilinos are installed before dealii

 #########  Models Parameter files
 The repository contains the following parameter files :
-.Initialzation
+.Initialization_flat_subduction
-.S1  - Reference model (Friction 0.05)
+.M1  - Reference model (Friction 0.05)
-.S2a - Subduction interface friction 0.015
+.M2a - Subduction interface friction 0.015
-.S2b - Subduction interface friction 0.035
+.M2b - Subduction interface friction 0.035
-.S2c - Subduction interface friction 0.06
+.M2c - Subduction interface friction 0.06
-.S3  - No eclogitization of the lower crust
+.M3  - No eclogitization of the lower crust
-.S4  - High thermal conduction of the upper crust
+.M4  - High thermal conduction of the upper crust
+.M5a - Foreland sediements internal friction angle 10°
+.M5b - Foreland sediements internal friction angle 30°
+.M6a - Overriding plate velocity 1 cm/yr
+.M6b - Overriding plate velocity 4 cm/yr
+.Initialization_normal_sunduction
+.M7  - Model without flat subduction

-The model needs to be run first with the initalization file before restarting with the other parameter files.
+The model needs to be run first with the initialization file before restarting with the other parameter files.
-In order to initialize the model you need to indicate the adress in the parameter files of the initial compositional and themal files that are in the directory "Initial_composition_and_temperature"
+In order to initialize the model you need to indicate the address in the parameter files of the initial compositional and themal files that are in the directory "Initial_composition_and_temperature"
 #########  Statistics

-With this set up for the reference model (S1) you should get the folowing statistic the following statistics at the end of the simulation with a total of 15036 timesteps.
+With this set up in the reference model (M1) you should get the following statistic the following statistics at the end of the simulation with a total of 15036 timesteps.
 (The HLRN had a wall time of 12 hours so the model was restarted every 12 hours until reaching 40 My of evolution)

 Number of active cells: 53,247 (on 6 levels)